Taifin/urfin-bot-HSE-project/README.md

 and password for PostgreSQL that is installed on your system ("postgres" and "postgres").
 You can change it manually in file 'config/database.txt'.

-Also, the source code, as 'Coming soon' section states, is a complete rubbish, because I was mostly focusing on making certain features for at least somehow, not on making them good-looking.
+Also, the source code, as 'Coming soon' section states, is a complete rubbish, because I was mostly focusing on making certain features work for at least somehow, not on making them good-looking.
 I hope you won't want to gouge out your eyes (because sometimes I do :') ).